 In his presentation, Mr. Baumgartner points out that:

 The Disability Tax Credit (DTC) is intended to act as a fairness measure for people with disabilities and their families.
 These benefits are provided under the assumption that certain conditions will require unavoidable, additional expenses that are not faced by other taxpayers – type 1 diabetes qualifies as one of those conditions.

 Does my child qualify for the DTC?

-In order to be eligible for the DTC, your child must require life-sustaining therapy (which includes intensive insulin programs: Basal-Bolus with Multiple Daily Injections (MDI) program; Insulin Pump program).
+In order to be eligible for the DTC, your child must require life-sustaining therapy.
+This includes intensive insulin programs: Basal-Bolus with Multiple Daily Injections (MDI) program; and Insulin Pump program.
 This life-sustaining therapy requires that you dedicate time (at least 3 times a week, for an average of at least 14 hours a week) and that time is taken away from normal, everyday activities to receive the therapy.
 Further, the impairment must last (or be expected to last) for at least 12 consecutive months.
 For those of us caring for children with type 1 diabetes, these criteria ring true.